for communication and dissemination activities

 3. The data subjects concerned by this notice are:

 a.
-The natural persons, who are the legal representatives and/or the contact persons of the entities involved in the implementation of EMFF programme actions (selected beneficiaries, coordinators, affiliated entities, contractors, subcontractors, etc.);
+The natural persons, who are the legal representatives and/or the contact persons of the entities involved in the implementation of EMFAF programme actions (selected beneficiaries, coordinators, affiliated entities, contractors, subcontractors, etc.);

 b.
-The staff of the European Commission and Executive Agencies involved in the EMFF programme;
+The staff of the European Commission and Executive Agencies involved in the EMFAF programme;

 c.
-Stakeholders invited to participate to the events, studies and other dissemination actions organised under EMFF programme;
+Stakeholders invited to participate to the events, studies, communications and other dissemination actions organised under EMFAF programme;

 d.
-Visitors or users to EU websites/interactive platforms or services relating to EMFF programme.
+Visitors or users to EU websites/interactive platforms or services relating to EMFAF programme.

 4. The categories of personal data collected and used for the processing operations are: